Build Introduction

 Wondering what comes after Level 60?
 Head to the Paragon Board section to power up the build even further.

 And if you want to see how everything plays out in combat, check out the Rotation and Playstyle section for a quick breakdown.
-If you are missing skill points, complete Renown Tier 1-3 in every zone.
+If you are missing skill points, complete Renown Tier 1-3 in every zone on the Eternal Realm, or Season Ranks 1-3 on the Seasonal Realm.

 Spiritborn Class Mechanic – Spirit Hall Choice